MikeDST/Simple-Attendance-Management/README.md

 # Attendance-Management
- a simple attendance management api
+This is a simple attendance management api